hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 * Map eth1, eth3, and eth5 to trunk 2.

 Note that in this example, the eth0 and eth1 interfaces belongs to same VLAN; the same is true for the eth2 and eth3 pair, and the eth4 and eth5 pair.
-When the HP Cloud OS Administration node allocates the bare-metal server, Cloud OS should create a teaming NIC using the NIC pairs.
+When the HP Helion Cloud OS Administration node allocates the bare-metal server, Cloud OS should create a teaming NIC using the NIC pairs.

 Here's a partial example of how the Team mode configuration could look on this Connections dialog: